worldline/openshift-origin-dev-tools/README.md

 		  [--retry-failure-with-tag]  # If a package fails to build, tag it and retry the build.
 		                              # Default: true

-### Fedora 17 Remix

-  * ./build/devenv build_livecd

-	Build a Feodra 17 remix CD with OpenShift Origin installed and configured on it

 ## Related repositories

  * [Origin-Server](https://github.com/openshift/origin-server) Origin-server contains the core server components of the OpenShift service released under the [OpenShift Origin source project](https://openshift.redhat.com/community/open-source).
  * [Origin Community Cartridges](https://github.com/openshift/origin-community-cartridges) Collection of OpenShift Origin cartridges contributed by community members.
  * [RHC](https://github.com/openshift/rhc) The OpenShift command line tools allow you to manage your OpenShift applications from the command line.
- * [puppet-openshift_origin](https://github.com/openshift/puppet-openshift_origin) Puppet scripts to install and configure OpenShift Origin on Fedora 17.

 ## Contributing